tomsWebConsulting/twcsl/Element/Header/Header Account Link Text Replace With First Name/README.md

 ##  Notes

-The code adds a **twc-haltrwfn** CSS class name to each account link in the page for use in your custom CSS.
+The code adds a **twc-haltrwfn** CSS class name to each account link in the Page for use in your custom CSS.

 The code does not change Squarespace's default behaviour of having the Account